fedesilvaponte/Laravel-Helpers/README.md

 If you are using unity, simply open de run command interface (Alt+F2) and type any of the available commands.

 This should also work with gnome-do, synapse, krunner, and any other program that can run linux commands stored in /usr/local/bin

+# Configuration

+Change your home and local server directories in settings files